dilanx/GamerLanguage/DOCUMENTATION.md

 * Booleans *`W`, `F`*
   * Booleans have been gamerified.
 Popping off and taking a `W` is true, while taking a fat `L` is false.
 * Variables *`varname`*
+  * Just having the variable's name will give the value of the variable.
+  * If you add the `cringe` keyword after the variable name (`varname cringe`) and the variable is a list, it'll give the length of the list.

 ## Conditionals
 Run some code on a condition using the `lmao` word with a `?` at the end lol.
 Condition phrases are dependent on the type.